Mainga, Noé Josias

 One day when he did this he felt something that he thought was a rat.
 He grabbed it and pulled it out.
 It was a large mfezi (cobra).
 It bit his finger and although he tried to shake it off it just held on for a good while.
 His finger bled profusely and swelled up immediately.
 He went home and was taken to hospital for treatment.
 They were able to save his life but his finger was badly hurt and remained scarred.
 Later as a preacher Mainga used this to illustrate the sin of disobedience to God.

 In 1944 Noé gave his life to Christ in a service under a Mbimbi tree at Njatigue.
-Then in 1948 while in Bible College at Siteki, Swaziland, during a visit of Rev. David Matthews (famous from the Welsh revival) he was sanctified.
+Then in 1948 while in Bible College at Siteki, eswatini, during a visit of Rev. David Matthews (famous from the Welsh revival) he was sanctified.
 He explained, “My heart was full of perfect love and I only wanted the whole will of God.”
 Many years later he continued to testify that he still rejoiced in experiencing that same Spirit.

 He had started his education at the government school in Manjacaze.
 Then, since his father had died, the authorities threatened to arrest him if he returned to the Nazarenes at home.
 However, arrangements were made for him to stay with Nazarenes in Maputo so that he could continue his schooling and learn Portuguese.
-From there he went on to Siteki, Swaziland.
+From there he went on to Siteki, eswatini.
 In 1950 he pastored at Nhacutse and started a school that the authorities closed in 1952 as being illegal.
 He needed to marry but, as he had never gone to South Africa to work on the mines, he had no money for lovola.

 His aunt, Lea Mainga, and others helped him and he married Miss Maria Enoque Mambo.
 Rev. Simão Machava performed the ceremony.
 Maria Mainga (?-1957) contracted typhoid fever.
 Her husband took her to hospital at Manjacaze but they were not able to help her.
 She was taken to Mausse but after a while it became evident that she did not have much longer to live.
 She was taken home to Njatibye on February 13 and she died an hour after arrival.
 About two hundred people attended her funeral.
 She was a fine Christian and helped in all of the church work wherever she was.